05.360 Service Animals, Emotional Support Animals, and Pets

 Disability: A physical or mental impairment that substantially limits one or more major life activities.

 Emotional Support Animal: Any animal that: (i) alleviates one or more identified symptoms or effects of a person’s disability; (ii) is necessary because of an individual’s disability to afford the individual an equal opportunity to use and enjoy University housing; and (iii) its presence in University housing is reasonable.
-An Emotional Support Animal is not a Service Animal under this Policy or the Americans with Disabilities Act (ADA).
+An Emotional Support Animal is not a Service Animal under this Policy or the Americans with Disabilities Act (“ADA”).

 Reliable Third Party: A person who is (i) familiar with a student’s disability, (ii) familiar with the necessity for a specifically requested Emotional Support Animal in University housing, and (iii) qualified to make medical attestations regarding a student’s disability and requested accommodation.
-Such person may include a physician, psychiatrist, or other medical or mental health professional.
+Such a person may include a physician, psychiatrist, or other medical or mental health professional.

 Service Animal: A dog individually trained to do work or perform tasks for a person with a disability.
-The work or tasks performed by a Service Animal must be directly related to the partner’s disability, and such work or task must entail a specific action when needed to assist the partner.
+The work or tasks performed by a Service Animal must be directly related to the Handler’s disability, and such work or task must entail a specific action when needed to assist the Handler.
 Examples of qualifying tasks for which dogs may be trained include guiding persons with low vision, providing stability for persons who have difficulty walking, alerting persons with hearing impairments when someone is approaching from behind, and responding to medical emergencies for persons with seizure disorders.
-For purposes of this Policy and in accordance with the ADA, a miniature horse may be treated as a Service Animal if it has been individually trained to do work or perform tasks for the benefit of the partner and the University determines that reasonable modifications can be made after considering:
+For purposes of this Policy and in accordance with the ADA, a miniature horse may be treated as a Service Animal if it has been individually trained to do work or perform tasks for the benefit of the Handler, and the University determines that reasonable modifications can be made after considering:

 Type, size, and weight and whether a particular facility can accommodate;

-Whether partner has sufficient control of it;
+Whether Handler has sufficient control of it;

 Whether it is housebroken; and